alexander-marquardt/es_local_indexer/README.md

 # Introduction
 ES Local Indexer is designed to demonstrate how Elasticsearch can be used for indexing data and searching through that data.
-This involves two main components:
+This is composed of two main components:
 1. The indexing_app - This walks through all of the documents that will be indexed into Elasticserach.
 2. The searching_app - this will generate and display the Google-like search results.